Garage Dehumidifier Size

 Quick Garage Dehumidifier Size Guide

-Why Garages Need Different Sizing
+Why Garages Need a Different Humidity Answer

 A garage usually has more outside-air exposure than the rest of the house.
+Even an attached garage may have poor air sealing, bare concrete, limited insulation, and a large door that opens directly to outdoor air.

 Common garage humidity factors include: